-Since first tracking this statistic in 2014, the percentage of audits with findings has declined from 47% to 30% as of the 2021 survey.
+Since first tracking this statistic in 2014, the percentage of audits with findings has declined from 47% to 26% as of the 2022 survey.

 IFIAR monitors general trends in survey findings over time, rather than seeking to evaluate year-over-year changes in aggregate results.
-While the survey findings have shown some improvement since tracking began in 2014, the overall rate of findings remains high, and the need remains for audit firms to make continued three survey years (2019-2021).
-Responses from these 32 Members account for 95% of the listed PIE audits inspected and reported on in the 2021 survey.

-efforts to address the high level of findings.
-IFIAR urges the GPPC networks and their member firms to continue efforts to address the high level of findings to achieve consistently high quality audit performance.
+While the survey findings have shown improvement since tracking began in 2014, there remains over a quarter of listed PIE audits inspected with at least one finding.
+Audit firms are expected to make continued efforts to enhance audit quality to reduce the number of audits with findings.
+IFIAR cautions that changes in the business and economic environment, including the impact of higher inflation and interest rates increases audit risk.
+If the increase in audit risk is not addressed appropriately, it may affect audit quality, and therefore continued vigilance is required.
+IFIAR reminds the GPPC networks and their member firms to continue efforts to achieve consistently high quality audit performance.

-The sections below briefly highlight the 2021 survey's data on inspections of firm-wide systems of quality control and on engagement-specific audit inspections.
+The sections below briefly highlight the 2022 survey's data on inspections of firm-wide systems of quality control and on engagement-specific audit inspections.
 See appendices A and B for additional survey data on inspection results.